L'Eclisse: Plot

-The next day, Vittoria and Anita fly to Verona in a small airplane.
-On the way, Vittoria is fascinated by the clouds.
-At the airport, she watches the airplanes taking off and landing with childlike wonder.
-"It's so nice here", she tells Anita.
+The next day, Vittoria accompanies Anita and her husband on a trip to Verona.
 Meanwhile, back at the Rome Stock Exchange, Piero is busy making trades.
-Vittoria arrives at the Stock Exchange and learns that her mother lost about 10 million lire.
-Another man lost 50 million.
-Vittoria follows the man through the crowded streets to a small cafe, where she sees him drawing flowers on a small piece of paper and drinking mineral water.
-She meets Piero, and he drives her to her mother's apartment in his Alfa Romeo Giulietta sportscar.
+Vittoria arrives at the Stock Exchange and learns that her mother has lost approximately 10 million lire due to a stock market crash.
+She encounters Piero, who drives her to her mother's apartment in his Alfa Romeo Giulietta sports car.
 She shows him framed family pictures and her room growing up.
-Piero tries to kiss her, but she avoids his pass.
-Piero drives back to his office on Via Po near Via Salaria, where he must break the bad news to his investors.
+Piero tries to kiss her, but she refuses.
+Piero drives back to his office, where he must break the bad news to his investors.